Our goal is to share information and products that are truly helpful to renters.

 Check with your landlord about an appropriate for installation.

-Here’s an inexpensive option (around $15 or so) that can work in an apartment where space is at a premium.
+Here’s an inexpensive option (less than $15!) that can work in an apartment where space is at a premium.

 Not only is it easy to mount, but it’ll also hold your bike (up to 40 lbs.) inches away from the wall.
 That way, you can assure your landlord that you won’t be marking up the precious walls with tire marks!